Table of Contents

 I normally build a plant using my 4-way LST tutorial.
 I grew this one out specifically to illustrate how to run a branch horizontally under the screen.
 It will have 2 main colas, large, not XL as it was pided once already.

 One more topping (4-way) and that pretty much pides the main into 4 med to med/lrg buds.
 Perfect.

-This style of LST (low stress training) is to increase canopy square footage, not so much to make a plant fuller or bushier although that is definitely another side benefit.
+This style of LST (low-stress training) is meant to increase canopy square footage, not so much to make a plant fuller or bushier although that is definitely another side benefit.
 This style of LST is very good for ScrOG grows.

 This method is not possible without topping and is not for auto-flowering strains or clones.
 Topping and 4-way LST go hand in hand and it really does help if you have a plant of good genetics, but it works on any and all plants.